-An easy to build Z80 Motherboard with RC2014 compatible expansion slotsDesigned by Stephen C Cousins, Ships from United Kingdom
+An easy to build Z80 Motherboard with RC2014 compatible expansion slotsDesigned by Stephen C Cousins in United Kingdom

 The aim of this design is to make entry into the RC2014 universe easier and more reliable, by using fewer components, less soldering, fewer configuration jumpers, and fewer circuit boards.